TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 #### The middle ground inline-block

-Inline-block elements behave like inline elements, but with block-style padding and margin. `display: Inline-block` is a useful tool to know about, but in practice, you'll probably end up reaching for flexbox more often if you're trying to line up a bunch of boxes.
+Inline-block elements behave like inline elements, but with block-style padding and margin. `display: inline-block` is a useful tool to know about, but in practice, you'll probably end up reaching for flexbox more often if you're trying to line up a bunch of boxes.
 Flexbox will be covered in-depth in the next lesson.

 ### Divs and Spans